-With some surprising results we're still in , but our points column looks a lot healthier.
-On tuesday we welcome to The Grove for what I believe is the first time (although I'm SURE someone will correct me if I get anything wrong), and then are the visitors on Saturday.
+With some surprising results we're still in 19th place in the table , but our points column looks a lot healthier.
+On tuesday we welcome Tiverton to The Grove for what I believe is the first time (although I'm SURE someone will correct me if I get anything wrong), and then Crawley are the visitors on Saturday.
 A couple of tough games, but I'm confident we'll get something out of both games.

 On a personal note, thanks to everyone - especially the team - for making my birthday such a fine one, and I can confirm to everyone that so kindly asked that I did miss the goal whilst I was in the chip queue :-(

 Cambridge City: Davies; Wignall (Nightingale 77), Wardley, Wooding, Vowden, Wilson, Clements, Hayes, Wilkin (Gutzmore 62), D. Collins, Skelly (Wilde HT).
 Unused Subs: Holden, Calton

 Halesowen Town: Clarke; Colwell, Burnham, Smith, L. Collins, Newall, Quiggin (Taylor 85), Leadbeater, Elmes (Ashby 69), Spencer, Hines.
 Unused Subs: Holmes, Shanahan, Reece

 Referee: I. Brookes Attendance: 343 Booked: Hayes (41), Wignall (52), Colwell (60)

 Tim Clarke pulled off a sensational double save from the penalty spot to protect an early lead and guide Halesowen to their first win of the season.